Parsl/parsl/docs/userguide/data.rst

 rsync
 ^^^^^

-The `rsync` utility can be used to transfer files in the `file:` scheme in configurations where workers cannot access the submit-side file system directly, such as when executing on an AWS EC2 instance or on a cluster without a shared file syste.
+The ``rsync`` utility can be used to transfer files in the ``file`` scheme in configurations where workers cannot access the submit-side file system directly, such as when executing on an AWS EC2 instance or on a cluster without a shared file system.
 However, the submit-side file system must be exposed using rsync.

 rsync Configuration
 """""""""""""""""""

-`rsync` must be installed on both the submit and worker side.
-It can usually be installed by using the operating system package manager: for example, by `apt-get install rsync`.
+``rsync`` must be installed on both the submit and worker side.
+It can usually be installed by using the operating system package manager: for example, by ``apt-get install rsync``.

 An `RSyncStaging` option must then be added to the Parsl configuration file, as in the following.
 The parameter to RSyncStaging should describe the prefix to be passed to each rsync